Jack-o-lanterns, bats, and colored sprinkles – oh my! Soft, cake-like gluten-free sugar cookies make the perfect Halloween treat. Wouldn’t you agree?

 These are soft, like the soft frosted sugar cookies you find at a bakery or in the grocery store.

 There’s a trick to getting them this soft, though.
 When they first come out of the oven they are initially soft, but they firm up a bit when they cool because some of the moisture is released into the air during the cooling process.
 It’s after you frost them that they become perfectly soft.
 The frosting adds moisture back into the cookie.

 I like to frost these cookies and let them sit overnight before I serve them.
 It gives it the perfect amount of time to soften.

-How to decorate sugar cookies?
+How to decorate gluten-free sugar cookies?